peverett/MakerResources/README.md

 You can design breadboard circuits for your microcontroller, convert them to schematics, even PCB add-on boards for Arduino or Raspberry Pi

 **Is it free?**

-There is a small fee $8 requested for supporting the development, when downloading.
+There is a small fee of $8 requested for supporting the development, when downloading the application.

 # 3D Printing